|Swimsuit? Or underwear. You decide.|

 She then waved, vaguely, before turning back to her other guests.

-The guest disappeared, returning a short time later dressed in a modest blue two-piece.
+The guest disappeared, returning a short time later dressing in a modest blue two-piece.

 Tossing out greetings to the young men and women clustered around the pool, she sauntered around to where her hostess was sitting.